remotesynth/certifiedfreshevents/content/contact/flashback-opportunity.md

 #### Fine Print

 * Scholarship deadline: January 10, 2020
-* Recipients will be notified no later than January15
+* Recipients will be notified no later than January 15
 * Must be available to attend the event
 * Must be 18 years of age or older
 * Due to limited availability, only one scholarship may be awarded per company